CodeStix/kokos/README.md

 ## Things I learned

 -   The `hlt` instruction only stops execution until an interrupt is fired.
 It continues where it left off after the interrupt.
 It places the processor in a paused state.
+-   A Global System Interrupt or RSI is the same as an IRQ.